 All schools are engaged in a variety of parent and community partnerships.
-Part 3 - Milestones that will progress through the 2011 caler ndar year (with no set milestone date) Milestone Detail of achievement against milestone.
+Part 3 - Milestones that will progress through the 2011 calendar year (with no set milestone date) Milestone Detail of achievement against milestone.
 Quantitative and Qualitative Strategies put in place to achieve milestone (including updated timeframe) Quantitative and Qualitative Acceptance of progress report on activities occurring in Jan-June 2011 Progress Report prepared and submitted.
 Continuous gathering of information, regular meetings with principals and timely preparation of reports.
 After-care programs in place to meet school community needs (due Dec 2011) Some have after school programs in place to meet identified school community needs eg homework clubs, sporting opportunities, after school care.
 Schools organise after school programs based on identified needs of their school communities and often with support from community partners.
 Section 5 - Milestone Repo rting Literacy and Numeracy NP

-Milestone (state and territories may wish to identify whether the milestone relates to all sectors or a particular sector within their jurisdiction).
+Part 1 - Milestones not reported/not achieved/partially achieved in Annual Report for 2010 Milestone (state and territories may wish to identify whether the milestone relates to all sectors or a particular sector within their jurisdiction).
 Detail of achievement against milestone.
-Quantitative and Qualitative If not achieved or partially achieven reasons why.
-Qualitative ed, Strategies put in place to achieve milestone (including updated timeframe) Quantitative and Qualitative N/A N/A N/A N/A ss Report - (Achieved 1 Januar , to 50 June 2011, Milestone Detail of achievement against milestone.
-Quantitative and Qualitative If not achieved or partially achieved reasons why. milestone (including updated Milestone Detail of achievement against milestone.
-Quantitative and Qualitative If not achieved or partially achieven reasons why.
-Qualitative milestone (including updated timeframe) Quantitative and Qualitative Milestone N/A Detail of achievement against milestone.
-If not achieved or partially achieven reasons why.
-Qualitative N/A milestone (including updated timeframe) Quantitative and Qualitative N/A Milestone N/A Detail of achievement against milestone.
-Quantitative and Qualitative N/A If not achieved or partially achieved reasons why.
-Qualitative N/A endar year (with no set minestone.
-Strategies put in partially achieved set achieved milestone (including updated timeframe) Quantitative and Qualitativ
+Quantitative and Qualitative re ed or partially achieved, easons why.
+Qualitative Strategies put in place to achieve milestone (including updated timeframe) Quantitative and Qualitative N/A N/A N/A N/A Milestone SS Report - (Achieved 1 January Detail of achievement against milestone.
+Quantitative and Qualitative If not achieve re ed or partially achieved, easons why.
+Qualitative Strategies put in place to achieve milestone (including updated timeframe) Quantitative and Qualitative N/A N/A N/A ~ ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ N/A Part 3 - Milestones that will progress through the 2011 calendar year (with no set milestone date) Milestone Detail of achievement against mile Quantitative and Qualitative Strategies put in place to achieve milestone (including updated timeframe) Quantitative and Qualitative N/A N/A N/A